yonatanrozin/stretch-sensor-guitar/README.md

 ![A schematic diagram of an Arduino Nano 33 IoT wired to 3 potentiometers, 3 variable resistors and a pushbutton](https://github.com/yonatanrozin/stretch-sensor-guitar/blob/main/Images/Guitar%20Schematic.jpeg)

 - Connect Arduino to PC using USB cable
 - Open p5.serialcontrol app, make sure Arduino USB port is visible in the Available Ports list
 - Upload [Arduino Code](https://github.com/yonatanrozin/stretch-sensor-guitar/blob/main/Stretch_Sensor_Guitar/Stretch_Sensor_Guitar.ino) to Arduino Board, making sure the USB port is selected in Tools/Port
 - Open and run [p5.js sketch](https://editor.p5js.org/yr2053/sketches/QrwdervH3)
 - Restart p5.serialcontrol app when necessary

-## Credits

-- A huge thanks to [David Rios](https://riosriosrios.com/) for bestowing upon me and my other classmates the knowledge and inspiration necessary to make this project happen!